shavo-stdev/tabs-challenge/README.md

 Reusability
 I have created reusable componets for tabs and loader and each components might contains of small components which can be easier to use and modify

+type return useefect
+should use React.FC or not ?